 Methods

 Start with the dry sample in a 4-mL vial.
-If your sample weighs more than ~ 10 mg when dry, you may need to split it before performing the next steps as the silica gel can only react with a finite mass of organic matter.
+If the sample weighs more than ~ 10 mg when dry, it may need to be split before performing the next steps as the silica gel can only react with a finite mass of organic matter.

 Suspend the sample in a small amount of hexane.
 This is the first and the least polar of the three solvents used in this experiment.

 If there is sample stuck to the inside of the vial, sonicate the samples for 5 min.